The Certainty of Christ’s Return

 Will You be one of those Left Behind?

 Will you go through the coming world-wide tribulation?
 This is a very serious question.
 According to the book of Revelation you certainly would not want to be left behind on earth!
 Jesus made it clear that this present age (sometimes called ‘the church age’) will end suddenly and the door to blessings with Christ at this time will shut.
 In His parable of the wise and foolish virgins, Jesus said:

 those who were ready went in with him to the wedding feast, and the door was shut (Mat 25.10 emphasis added)

-This parable symbolizes the rapture and the end of the church age.
-Prophecy says that those who are left on the earth at this time, at the very end of this age, will suffer God’s judgement.
+The parable of the virgins symbolizes the rapture and the end of the church age.
+Prophecy says that, at the very end of this age, those who are left behind on the earth will suffer God’s judgement.
 There will be a traumatic time on the earth with financial, political, social, geological, climatic and cosmic disturbances.
-This is probably a 7-year period corresponding to Daniel’s 70th week, link.
-Tribulation details are found in Isaiah 24 and Revelation chapters 6-19.
+Serious stuff is just around the corner!
+For example, on 12 October 2017 a small asteroid some 15-30 meters in size passed by the earth at just a fraction of the distance of the earth to the moon [Asteroid 2012 TC4, JPL, NASA, 2017].
+This traumatic time on earth is probably a 7-year period corresponding to Daniel’s 70th week, link.
+Details are found in Isaiah 24 and Revelation chapters 6-19.

 For an open-minded look at what’s coming, click HERE

 Why such trouble?
 Because those left behind had rejected the one who came to help them – Jesus.
 They heard the gospel, but turned their back on the ultimate act of love (God dying for mankind).
 In contrast, prophecy indicates that the true church will be kept from such things (Rev 3.10, 1 Thes 5.9), as in a pre-tribulation rapture.
 And those who never actually heard the gospel will be treated justly.
 More ….